Renormalization flow for the 2D nonlinear stochastic heat equation: pointwise statistics and universality: Proof of the main result

 then we have

 Furthermore, if $p^{(i,j)}>0$, then

 which means that

-We wish to compare solutions $\Psi^{(i)}$ of the problem \crefrange{eq:upsiloniintroeqn}{eq:upsiloniintroic} to solutions $\Upsilon^{(i)}$ of the problem \crefrange{eq:dUpsiloni}{eq:Upsiloniic}.
-We define Then we claim that \crefrange{eq:upsiloniintroeqn}{eq:upsiloniintroic} is equivalent to the system of SDEs
+We wish to compare solutions $\Psi^{(i)}$ of the problem \zcref[range]{eq:upsiloniintroeqn,eq:upsiloniintroic} to solutions $\Upsilon^{(i)}$ of the problem \zcref[range]{eq:dUpsiloni,eq:Upsiloniic}.
+We define Then we claim that \zcref[range]{eq:upsiloniintroeqn,eq:upsiloniintroic} is equivalent to the system of SDEs

-This is simply another way of representing the tree structure discussed in \cref{rem:itsatree} (and depicted in \cref{fig:treestructure}).
+This is simply another way of representing the tree structure discussed after \cref{thm:mainthm-multipoint } and depicted in \cref{fig:treestructure}.
 Rather than representing the tree structure through the correlations of the driving Brownian motions, we represent coincident paths by the path with the least index, starting the new path $\Psi^{(i)}$ at the time $p^{(i)}_*$ that it diverges from the last path with a lower index.